-Little Salt Wash Greenway is a linear natural area located along Little Salt Wash and consists of approximately 11.5 total acres.
-Little Salt Wash Greenway exists in several separate pieces, generally between 17 Road on the west and 181⁄2 Road on the east.
+Greenway exists in several separate pieces, generally between Coulson Street on the west and Fremont Street on the east.
 While there are no developed facilities associated with Little Salt Wash Greenway, three sections of paved, multi-use trail traverse along it, totaling 0.85 mile.
 The longest section of this trail exists in Little Salt Wash Park.